Apple AirPods Pro 3 vs AirPods Pro 2: Are they worth the upgrade?

 The live translation feature is cool, but it’s not exclusive to the AirPods Pro 3

-Apple has officially revealed the successor to its best-in-class wireless earbuds, but are the AirPods Pro 3 a big enough leap forward to justify an upgrade?
+Apple has officially revealed the successor to its best-in-class wireless earbuds (we have reviewed the best ones here), but are the AirPods Pro 3 a big enough leap forward to justify an upgrade?

 Unveiled alongside the new iPhone 17, the next-generation buds promise a huge leap forward in terms of noise cancellation, a sleeker design and a host of new smart features like real-time language translation.
 For anyone whose current earphones are on the way out, the decision is a no-brainer.